Our Story

 What Are Black Heritage Trees?

-- Exist outside of the boundaries of human life
+- Existing outside of the boundaries of human life

 - Tree species associated with cultural significance

-- Stood in witness to important moments in Black history
+- Witness to an important moment in Black history

 - Rooted in soil modified by Black life or intentionally planted by Black people

-- Use their bark, roots, branches to tell a story
+- Using their bark, roots, and branches to tell a story

 For the purposes of this project we define Black Heritage Trees as resilient trees that have overcome impossible odds to bear witness to historical moments in Black history, serving as guardians of culture, existing outside of the boundaries of human life and limits of time, as tree species connected to cultural or historical significance, rooted in soil modified by Black lives, and they use their bark, their roots, their branches and their placement in the landscape to tell a story.”